-- Enable HUMC/Mountainside Hospital to provide valuable health care services to the citizens of Montclair and Glen Ridge for generations to come. - Balance the salient needs of existing and proposed medical facilities with the protective needs of the surrounding community. - Be respectful of all surrounding areas, enabling the Hospital and surrounding neighborhoods to coexist, as they have for generations - Strive to mitigate potential nuisance impacts, for example, traffic generated by the variety of hospital uses at all times of the day/night, ambulance entrances and delivery drives, multiple sources of noise, viewshed and aesthetic concerns, and others. - Achieve a high level of design appropriate for a state-of-the-art medical facility. - Improve circulation for motorists, pedestrians and bicyclists. - Provide adequate parking without sacrificing urban design, which enhances the aesthetic environment and provides a pleasant atmosphere within the community. - Be fiscally sound for Glen Ridge and Montclair
+- Enable HUMC/Mountainside Hospital to provide valuable health care services to the citizens of Montclair and Glen Ridge for generations to come. - Balance the salient needs of existing and proposed medical facilities with the protective needs of the surrounding community. - Be respectful of all surrounding areas, enabling the Hospital and surrounding neighborhoods to coexist, as they have for generations - Strive to mitigate potential nuisance impacts, for example, traffic generated by the variety of hospital uses at all times of the day/night, ambulance entrances and delivery drives, multiple sources of noise, viewshed and aesthetic concerns, and others. - Achieve a high level of design appropriate for a state-of-the-art medical facility, in keeping with the parameters the municipalities determined and in character with the community. - Improve circulation for motorists, pedestrians and bicyclists. - Provide adequate parking without sacrificing urban design, which enhances the aesthetic environment and provides a pleasant atmosphere within the community. - Be fiscally sound for Glen Ridge and Montclair

 The Figure below illustrates a potential development concept for the HUMC/Mountainside Hospital Redevelopment Area.
 The concept was prepared to provide pictorial representation, for ease of understanding, of how the Plan requirements on the following pages can be implemented.
+The concept shows, for example, a potential location for the Medical Office Building, parking areas and driveways.
 The concept is not a regulatory drawing, and the site plan ultimately approved by the Reviewing Boards may vary from this conceptual drawing.